mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 At the top right of the icon library, there are three sliders.
 They allow you to adjust the tool icon.
-The top two are the same Hue and Saturation as in HSL adjustment, ad the lowest slider is a super simple levels filter.
+The top two are the same Hue and Saturation as in HSL adjustment, and the lowest slider is a super simple levels filter.
 This is done this way because the levels filter allows maintaining the darkest shadows and brightest highlights on a tool icon, making it much better for quick adjustments.